SickChill/SickChill.Wiki/MetaData.md

 Metadata is a name for a collection of files that contain information about a show or episodes (like actors, show id's, etc) and images (posters, fan art etc.).
 Many third party media players use those files to display additional information about a show, or its used to show descriptions in your native language.
 The files are called `tvshow.nfo` or `poster.jpg` etc.
-For Sickrage they can come in handy when starting a fresh install or reinstalling.
+For SickChill they can come in handy when starting a fresh install or reinstalling.
-When Sickrage finds the metadata file(s) in your shows folder, it will detect all the necessary data like the tvdbid to add the show without searching the [thetvdb](https://thetvdb.com/) website.
+When SickChill finds the metadata file(s) in your shows folder, it will detect all the necessary data like the tvdbid to add the show without searching the [thetvdb](https://thetvdb.com/) website.
 The real advantage comes when you have many show folders that have metadata.
-Sickrage will detect those shows automatically and you can mass-add all the shows with a simple click.
+SickChill will detect those shows automatically and you can mass-add all the shows with a simple click.
 This allows the building of a fresh database to be extremely quick.

 ##What metadata type should i use.?

 This depends on the type of mediaplayer you use.
 Your Western Digital player may use other files than your KODI player.
 The most universal is probbebly the KODI 12+ type.
 And that is the one we advice to use.
-Also you dont have to use metadata in combination with a player, as its also handy to use the metadata with Sickrage.
+Also you dont have to use metadata in combination with a player, as its also handy to use the metadata with SickChill.

 ##What metadata do i need.?